Overview of BitLocker Device Encryption in Windows 10

 Used Disk Space Only encryption

 BitLocker in earlier Windows versions could take a long time to encrypt a drive, because it encrypted every byte on the volume (including parts that did not have data).
-That is still the most secure way to encrypt a drive, especially if a drive has previously contained confidential data that has since been moved or deleted, in which case traces of the confidential data could remain on portions of the drive marked as unused.
+That is still the most secure way to encrypt a drive, especially if a drive has previously contained confidential data that has since been moved or deleted.
+In that case, traces of the confidential data could remain on portions of the drive marked as unused.
 But why encrypt a new drive when you can simply encrypt the data as it is being written?
 To reduce encryption time, BitLocker in Windows 10 lets users choose to encrypt just their data.
 Depending on the amount of data on the drive, this option can reduce encryption time by more than 99 percent.
 Exercise caution when encrypting only used space on an existing volume on which confidential data may have already been stored in an unencrypted state, however, because those sectors can be recovered through disk-recovery tools until they are overwritten by new encrypted data.
 In contrast, encrypting only used space on a brand-new volume can significantly decrease deployment time without the security risk because all new data will be encrypted as it is written to the disk.

 Encrypted hard drive support